-The long-term incentive is based on an allotment value of 50% of the annual fixed pay.
-The payout value is capped at 200% of the allotment value.
+The long-term incentive has a term of four years.
+The long-term incentive is based on an allotment value of 50 per cent of the annual fixed pay.
+The payout value is capped at 200 per cent of the allotment value.

-The total remuneration earned by members of the Management Board are commensurate with the tasks and the performance of the individual member, the situation of the company and prevailing market practices; it provides long-term incentives for a sustainable development of the company.
+The total remuneration earned by members of the Management Board is commensurate with the tasks and the performance of the individual member, the situation of the company and prevailing market practices; it provides long-term incentives for a sustainable development of the company.
 In particular, the target values of the short-term incentive (STI) and the long-term incentive (LTI) are in conformity with UNIQA's corporate strategy, as they refer to indicators that are essential for the strategic and long-term development of UNIQA.
-The ratio of fixed pay, determined in accordance with the prevailing market practice, and variable remuneration is adequate and ensures that no incentive is provided for the mere attainment of (short-term) bonuses.
+Furthermore, key ESG-relevant figures are taken into account in the variable reference systems.
+The ratio of fixed pay, determined in accordance with the prevailing market practice, and variable remuneration is adequate and ensures that no incentive is provided for merely attaining short-term bonuses.

-In accordance with C-Rule 31 of the Austrian Corporate Governance Code, the fixed and variable remuneration components of each individual Management Board members are published annually in the Corporate Governance Report.
+In accordance with L-Rule 29a of the Austrian Code of Corporate Governance, the fixed and variable remuneration components awarded to each individual Management Board member during the financial year are published in the Remuneration Report.